Generic Name: Dalteparin Sodium

 Maximum total daily dose of 18,000 units.1

-No specific dosage recommendations at this time.1
+No specific dosage recommendations at this time; use with caution.1

 Careful attention to dosing intervals and concomitant medications (particularly antiplatelet drugs) is advised, particularly in geriatric patients with low body weight (<45 kg).1